modfin/henry/README.md

 	// This is all well and good, but does not cover error handling.
 	// Introducing error handling in map function could give the following api
 	//
 	//  mapped, err := Map(slice, func(i int) (string, error){
 	//	  i, err := strconv.ParseInt(str, 10, 64)
 	//	  return int(i), err
-	//})
+	// })
 	//
-	//However, this would make the slicez api harder to work with in the usecases where errors is not needed to be returned.
+	// However, this would make the slicez api harder to work with in the usecases
+	// where errors is not needed to be returned.
-	//Using something like wrapping, boxing or optional might be a better solution
+	// Using something like wrapping, boxing or optional might be a better solution
-	//eg.
+	// eg.

 	strslice := []string{"1", "2", "NaN", "4", "inf"}
 	maybeInts := slicez.Map(strslice, func(str string) result.Result[int] {